Refocus and Reform: Bessent Blasts IMF ‘Mission Creep’ and Defends Billionaire Tax Raises

 Turning his attention to the World Bank, Bessent advocated for a “tech-neutral” stance in energy investment.
 He pushed back against ideologically driven limitations on fossil fuels, asserting that affordability must guide development financing.
 “In most cases,” he noted, “this means investing in gas and other fossil fuel-based energy production,” though he added that renewables paired with systems to manage energy latency are also viable.

 Bessent’s stance is not just institutional—it reflects a deeper economic doctrine.
 His comments tie into the Trump administration’s broader policy, including Bessent’s own support for the permanence of the 2017 Tax Cuts and Jobs Act.
-Consistent with this approach, Bessent recently defended tax cuts for billionaires and high-income job creators, saying, “We should not penalize those who drive innovation and employment.”
+Consistent with this approach, Rolling Stone reported that Bessent recently defended tax cuts for billionaires and high-income job creators, saying, “We should not penalize those who drive innovation and employment.”
 His message: economic growth stems from unleashing enterprise, not burdening it with punitive taxation or global activism.

-The speech reveals a clear vision: one rooted in fiscal discipline, strategic realism, and a belief that growth—not ideology—must be the compass for global finance.
+What we know for sure is Bessent’s speech reveals a clear vision: one rooted in fiscal discipline, strategic realism, and a belief that growth—not ideology—must be the compass for global finance.
 In calling for reform, Bessent is not abandoning the world stage.
 He’s challenging it to do better—by doing what it was created to do.